microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 You can also call the FHIR search API with `POST`, which is useful if the query string is too long or complex for a single line.
 To search using `POST`, the search parameters are delivered in JSON format in the body of the request.

-Whenever a search request is successful, you’ll receive a JSON FHIR bundle response with a `"type": "searchset"` entry at the top.
+Whenever a search request is successful, you’ll receive a JSON FHIR bundle response with a `"type": "searchset"` entry at the top and the results included below.
 If the search fails, you’ll find the error details in the `"OperationOutcome"` part of the response.

 ## Common Search Parameters
 The following parameters apply to all FHIR Resources: ```_content```, ```_id```, ```_lastUpdated```, ```_profile```, ```_query```, ```_security```, ```_source```, and ```_tag```.
 In addition, the search parameters ```_text``` and ```_filter``` also apply to all Resources (as do the [search result parameters](https://www.hl7.org/fhir/search.html#Summary)).